patlillis/neskimo/NOTES.md

 *   `$3000` - `$3eff` is usually a mirror of the 2kB region from `$2000` - `$2eff`.
 The PPU does not render from
     this address range, so this space has negligble utility.
 *   `$3f00` - `$3fff` is not configurable, always mapped to the internal palette control.

+### Rendering

+The PPU renders 262 scanlines per frame (although only 240 scanlines are visible on the screen).
+Each scanline lasts for 341 PPU clock cycles (113.667 CPU clock cycles; 1 CPU cycle = 3 PPU cycles), with each clock cycle producing one pixel.

+### Scrolling

 ## APU